sasadangelo/code4projects/_posts/2023-02-02-getting-started-with-yaml.md

 ## Dictionaries in YAML: Storing Key-Value Pairs in a Collection

 In YAML, dictionaries are a collection of key-value pairs that are used to store data.
-A dictionary is represented by a series of key-value pairs separated by dashes, with the keys and values indented beneath the dashes.
-For example, consider the following YAML representation of a dictionary of people:
+YAML calls dictionaries as "mappings" and they are useful to represents complex data structure like Person, Vehicle, Car, etc. An object in YAML is represented using nested key-value pairs, where each key-value pair represents an attribute of the object.
+For example, consider the following YAML representation of a person object with name and address attributes:

+    {% highlight yaml %}
+person:
+  name: John Doe
+  address:
+    street: 123 Main St.
+    city: Anytown
+    state: CA
+    zip: 90210
+    {% endhighlight %}

+In YAML, you can organize dictionaries in sequence.
+For example, if you want to describes a list of three people you can write something like this:

     {% highlight yaml %}
 people: